Microwave chemistry: Binary systems

+Steady-state hot spots

 A heterogeneous system (comprising different substances or different phases) may be anisotropic if the loss tangents of the components are considered.
 As a result, it can be expected that the microwave field energy will be converted to heat by different amounts in different parts of the system.
-This inhomogeneous energy dissipation means selective heating of different parts of the material is possible, and may lead to temperature gradients between them.
+This heterogeneous energy dissipation means selective heating of different parts of the material is possible, and may lead to temperature gradients between them.
 Nevertheless, the presence of zones with a higher temperature than others (called hot spots) must be subjected to the heat transfer processes between domains.
 Where the rate of heat conduction is high between system domains, hot spots would have no long-term existence as the components rapidly reach thermal equilibrium.
 In a system where the heat transfer is slow, it would be possible to have the presence of a steady state hot spot that may enhance the rate of the chemical reaction within that hot zone.

 On this basis, many early papers in microwave chemistry postulated the possibility of exciting specific molecules, or functional groups within molecules.
 However, the time within which thermal energy is repartitioned from such moieties is much shorter than the period of a microwave wave, thus precluding the presence of such 'molecular hot spots' under ordinary laboratory conditions.
 The oscillations produced by the radiation in these target molecules would be instantaneously transferred by collisions with the adjacent molecules, reaching at the same moment the thermal equilibrium.
 Processes with solid phases behave somewhat differently.
 In this case much higher heat transfer resistances are involved, and the possibility of the stationary presence of hot-spots should be contemplated.

 A differentiation between two kinds of hot spots has been noted in the literature, although the distinction is considered by many to be arbitrary.
 Macroscopic hot spots were considered to comprise all large non-isothermal volumes that can be detected and measured by use of optical pyrometers (optical fibre or IR).
 By these means it is possible to visualise thermal inhomogeneities within solid phases under microwave irradiation.
 Microscopic hot spots are non-isothermal regions that exist at the micro- or nanoscale (e.g. supported metal nanoparticles inside a catalyst pellet) or in the molecular scale (e.g. a polar group on a catalyst structure).
 The distinction has no serious significance, however, as microscopic hotspots such as those proposed to explain catalyst behaviour in several gas-phase catalytic reactions have been demonstrated by post-mortem methods and in-situ methods.
 Some theoretical and experimental approaches have been published towards the clarification of the hot spot effect in heterogeneous catalysts.